Wout Weghorst: 2022 FIFA World Cup

+UEFA Euro 2024

+During UEFA Euro 2024 qualifying, Weghorst scored three goals from eight appearances including winning goals in both fixtures against the Republic of Ireland, the latter of which ensured the Netherlands' qualification for the tournament finals in Germany.

+On 29 May 2024, Weghorst was named in the Netherlands' squad for UEFA Euro 2024.
+He scored in the team's two final warm-up matches against Canada and Iceland respectively.
+In opening match against Poland, he came off the bench in the 81st minute, before scoring two minutes later off of his first touch to give his country a 2–1 victory.

 Style of play

-At 1.97 m, Weghorst commonly plays as a striker, in particular a 'target man' role, due to his aerial dominance and ability to hold up the play.
+At 1.97 m, Weghorst commonly plays as a striker, in particular a 'target man' role, due to his ability to hold up the play.
 He is renowned as a goal poacher, with good reactive finishing inside the penalty area, but also regularly drops deep to help link play.
 In the 2021–22 Premier League season, Weghorst averaged more presses per 90 minutes than any other player.
 His style of play has been compared to that of Edin Džeko.